-Our European product sales to government-owned or supported customers in certain countries, including Greece, are subject to delays in payment due to government funding and reimbursement practices.
-Because these customers are government owned or supported, we may also be impacted by declines in sovereign credit ratings or sovereign defaults in these countries.

-During the second quarter 2010, the Greek government announced a plan for repayment of its debt to international pharmaceutical companies.
-This plan calls for the majority of pharmaceutical industry receivables from 2007 to 2009 to be settled in non-interest bearing bonds issued by the Greek government, with maturity dates ranging from 2 to 3 years.
-As a result of this announcement, we have recorded an adjustment of \$600 to bad debt expense within selling, general and administrative expenses as a result of discounting the accounts receivable to present value.
+Our product sales to government-owned or supported customers in certain European countries, including Greece, are subject to delays in payments due to government funding and reimbursement practices.
+Because these customers are government-owned or supported, we may also be impacted by declines in sovereign credit ratings or sovereign defaults in these countries.
+During the second quarter of 2010, the Greek government announced a plan for repayment of its debt to international pharmaceutical companies.
+This plan calls for the majority of pharmaceutical industry receivables from 2007 to 2009 to be settled in non-interest bearing bonds issued by the Greek government, with maturity dates ranging from 1 to 4 years.